duckietown/duckietown-mplan2/README.md

 A versatile lane following algorithm for obstacle avoidance.

-The Obstavoid algorithm is based on a shortest path optimisation problem, which seeks the best way through a weighted, three dimensional space-time grid.
+The Obstavoid Algorithm is based on a shortest path optimization problem, which seeks the best way through a weighted, three dimensional space-time grid.
 The three main pillars necessary for this problem setting are the design of a suitable cost function to define the actor’s behaviour, a graph search algorithm to determine the optimal trajectory and a sampler, which extracts the desired steering commands from a given trajectory and the actor’s position.

 ![demo_1_no_cost_grid](https://user-images.githubusercontent.com/32458198/50254958-56837180-03f0-11e9-8e8b-1a34f42c1285.gif)